CAN YOU REDUCE PROPERTY TAXES?

 - First Homestead Exemption- All Taxes $25,000

 - Senior Exemption (County) -County $50,000

-The bottom line is that my anticipated new tax bill will go from $658 to $482 with the added program.
+The bottom line is that my anticipated new tax bill will drop from $658 to $482 with the added program.
 This is a savings of $176 on the 2018 property tax bill.
 This translates to about $14.60 a month off of the escrow withholding part of my mortgage payment.
-This current reduction will take my original mortgage payment from $674 (before cost reductions which include savings on homeowners insurance) down to $568.
+The current reduction will take my original mortgage payment from $674 (before cost reductions which include savings on homeowners insurance) down to $568.
 This is a monthly savings of $106 per month.
 Different states and their counties will have their own programs which are detailed on their websites.